The-Balthazar/BrewWikiGen/README.md

     If you don't have such a document, you can remove the `ExtraData` field or set it to `false`.

+  * `base64`, optional, a table of flags for encoding image data as base 64.
+The only accepted flag is currently `UnitIcons`, because after testing, GitHub wiki markdown strips base64 `src` fields of images, so it's not actually useful for its intended purpose of limiting how quickly unauthenticated users hit the rate and rest limits for GitHub API calls, so was never developed further.

 * `WikiOptions` contains the following bool-ish options:

   * `Language` should be the two letter language code for which LOC files should